rust-unofficial/too-many-lists/src/fifth-unsafe.md

 There are two kinds of raw pointer: `*const T` and `*mut T`.
 These are meant to be `const T*` and `T*` from C, but we really don't care about what C thinks they mean that much.
-You can only dereference a `*const T` to an `&T`, but much like the mutability of a variable, this is just a lint against incorrect usage.
+You can only dereference a `*const T` to an `&T`, but much like the mutability of a variable, this is just a hint against incorrect usage.
 At most it just means you have to cast the `*const` to a `*mut` first.
 Although if you don't actually have permission to mutate the referrent of the pointer, you're gonna have a bad time.